ACTIVISTS UPDATE: Posted Sunday, 31, 2014

 The next year was taken up with the work of the Citizens' Independent Redistricting Committee (a story in itself).
 The Committee unveiled its final map on November 8, 2013.
 When Austinites go to the polls to choose their City Council members this November, they will vote under a new system: one which for the first time affords them a measure of local geographical representation.
 Which brings us to the present moment.

 With the 2014 political campaign season now in full swing, Austin stands at a crossroads.
 November will see a new 11-member governing body of whom two at most will be incumbents.
 The coming fall election presents a chance to reverse some of the missteps of previous City Councils, too wedded to past errors to reverse their course.
 That, of course, includes water fluoridation.
 But the opportunity goes far behind a single issue.
 We must take advantage of this historic opportunity by choosing our new Council members wisely.
 They will set the course of our city for many years to come.

-Dr. Paul Connett, Director of the Fluoride Action Network, will be in Austin this September.
-Watch this space for details.
+Dr. Paul Connett, Director of the Fluoride Action Network, will speak at Brave New Books (1904 Guadalupe) on Wednesday, September 10, @ 7 p.m..
+Watch this space for more details of his visit.

 August 31, 2014